def-gthill/lexurgy/doc/source/sc.rst

 ----------------

-Conlangers rarely get things exactly right the first try, and sound changers are especially prone to revision.
+Conlangers rarely get things exactly right the first try, and sound changes are especially prone to revision.
 Lexurgy embraces this truth.
 It's designed around two main goals:

     - Rules are short, easy to read, and can have descriptive names.